dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-deadletter.md

 Dapr enables dead letter topics for all of it's pub/sub components, even if the underlying system does not support this feature natively.
 For example the [AWS SNS Component]({{< ref "setup-aws-snssqs" >}}) has a dead letter queue and [RabbitMQ]({{< ref "setup-rabbitmq" >}}) has the dead letter topics.
 You will need to ensure that you configure components like this appropriately.

-## Configuring a dead letter topic through YAML
+## Configuring a dead letter topic with a declarative subscription

 The following YAML shows how to configure a dead letter topic named `poisonMessages` for messages consumed from the `orders` topic.